VKVM

 vKVM Rescue System

-The following ports cannot be used by the guest system in vKVM mode.
-(That means that incoming packets to these ports are not forwarded to the guest):
+The following ports cannot be used by the guest system in vKVM mode (incoming packets do not reach the guest):

 Starting the Rescue System

-In addition to viewing the console output and forwarding keyboard and mouse input, the vKVM interface offers you the chance to use the following additional functions:
+In addition to the basic option of monitoring the screen output and forwarding keyboard and mouse input to the VM, the vKVM interface also offers the following functions:

 You can also connect to the Rescue System via SSH at the port 47772 with the user "root" and the password that is shown in Robot.